Tufts admitted 3,600 students out of 36,000 applicants for the Class of 2030, resulting in an acceptance rate of 10%.

 11.36% |

-RD applicants for the Class of 2022 were admitted at just 11.36%, compared to 42.31% in the ED round, meaning ED applicants had nearly four times the odds of admission.
+Even with the limited data, the gap between ED and RD admission rates is stark in both available cycles.
+For the Class of 2029, RD applicants were admitted at just 8.45%, compared to 32.03% in the ED round, meaning ED applicants had nearly four times the odds of admission.

 Tufts Transfer Acceptance Rate